Semiotics: Signs

 A sign is an entity that stands for something else.
-For example, the word cat is a sign that stands for a small domesticated carnivorous mammal.
+For example, the word cat is a sign that stands for a carnivorous mammal.
 Signs direct the attention of interpreters away from themselves and toward the entities they represent.
-They can take many forms, such as words, images, sounds, and odours.
-Similarly, they can refer to many types of entities, including physical objects, events, or places, psychological feelings, and abstract ideas.
-They help people recognize patterns, predict outcomes, make plans, communicate ideas, and understand the world.
+They can take many forms, such as words, images, sounds, and odors.
+Signs can refer to diverse types of entities, including physical objects, events, places, psychological feelings, and abstract ideas.
+They help people recognize patterns, make plans, predict outcomes, convey ideas, and understand the world.

 Semioticians distinguish different elements of signs.
-The sign vehicle is the physical form of the sign, such as sound waves or printed letters on a page, whereas the referent is the object it stands for.
-The precise number and nature of these elements is disputed and different models of signs propose distinct analyses.
+The sign vehicle is the physical form that a sign takes, such as sound waves in spoken language or printed letters on a page, whereas the referent is the object it stands for.
+The precise number and nature of these elements are disputed, and different models of signs propose distinct analyses.
 The referent of a sign can itself be a sign, leading to a chain of signification.
-For instance, the expression "red rose" is a sign for a particular type of flower, which can itself act as a sign of love.
+For instance, the expression red rose is a sign for a type of flower, which can itself act as a sign of love.

-Semiosis is the capacity or activity of comprehending and producing signs.
+Semiosis is the activity or capacity of comprehending and producing signs.
 Also characterized as the action of signs, it involves the interplay between sign vehicle and referent as organisms interpret meaning within a given context.
-Different types of semiosis are distinguished by the type of organisms engaging in the sign activity, such as the contrast between anthroposemiosis involving humans, zoösemiosis involving other animals, and phytosemiosis involving plants.
+Different types of semiosis are distinguished by the type of organisms engaging in the sign activity, such as the contrast between anthroposemiosis involving humans, zoosemiosis involving other animals, and phytosemiosis involving plants.